A guide to liquid staking

 What is liquid staking and how does it work?

 Liquid staking solves this illiquidity problem.
-A liquid staking provider takes token deposits, stakes those tokens, and gives the depositor a receipt which is redeemable for the staked tokens.
+A liquid staking provider takes token deposits, stakes those tokens, and gives the depositor a receipt that is redeemable for the staked tokens.
 The receipt is a representation of those staked tokens that can be traded or used as collateral elsewhere.
 For this reason, liquid staking tokens are sometimes referred to as liquid staking derivatives.

 Users of the liquid staking provider Lido deposit their tokens, which are staked to multiple validators.
 Lido gives the user a liquid staking token in return.